kingsdigitallab/django-bare-bones/README.md

 * Python 3
 * ElasticSearch 5/Java 8 (256-2048M Heap)

+## Deployment

+Detailed instructions for initial deployment are available in the shared drive under `Group Share/Systems/Servers`.

+For an initial deployment:
+* Run `fab <instance> setup_environment`
+* Run `fab <instance> deploy:<branch>` as normal - the script will prompt for further details as required
+* Update UWSGI configuration to reference the newly deployed application

+For an update deployment:
+* Run `fab <instance> deploy:<branch>`

 ## Known Issues:

 * Ctrl-c does not work when a whiptail window is visible.
 Cancel button replicates this functionality